Free Research Preview. DrugChatter may produce inaccurate information.

 What are Live Vaccines?

-Before we dive into the precautions, it's crucial to understand what live vaccines are.
-Live vaccines contain weakened or attenuated forms of a virus or bacteria, which stimulate the immune system to produce antibodies and mount a response against the pathogen.
-Examples of live vaccines include the measles, mumps, and rubella (MMR) vaccine, the varicella (chickenpox) vaccine, and the oral poliovirus vaccine.
+Live vaccines, also known as attenuated vaccines, contain weakened or modified forms of a virus or bacteria.
+These vaccines stimulate the immune system to produce antibodies and immune cells, providing protection against specific diseases.
+Examples of live vaccines include the MMR vaccine (measles, mumps, and rubella), varicella vaccine (chickenpox), and oral poliovirus vaccine.

 Why are Live Vaccines a Concern During Cosentyx Use?